Niue Tax Guide for Travellers

 Niue Departure Tax

-Departure Tax: NZ$80 per passenger
+Departure Tax: NZ$150 per passenger

 Learn more about what to expect at the airport in Airport Arrival in Niue – Hanan Airport: Step-by-Step.

-More About Niue Taxes and Other Budget Advice
+More About Niue Taxes and Tipping

-That’s it for our guide to Niue taxes for travellers.
-Now head to the Niue Travel Budget: How Much Does a Trip to Niue Cost? for its full budget overview or The Travel Guide to Niue on a Budget for more advice.
+Finally, head to the Niue Travel Budget: How Much Does a Trip to Niue Cost? for its full budget overview or The Budget & Backpacking Guide to Niue.

 Author